-- Except as otherwise provided for herein, no student shall hold an office under this resolution who: is not enrolled in at least six units of course work; 2) is not in good standing; or 3) has completed (90 degree applicable units). - a) For the purpose of definition, "Good Standing" shall be interpreted to mean that the student has attained at least a 2.0 grade point average for all course work attempted and during the last semester of attendance. - (2) Except as otherwise provided for herein, nothing in this resolution shall prohibit a Senate Member from holding any office authorized herein. - (3) Notices of vacancy for every office authorized under this resolution shall be posted ten (10) days before the President of the Association nominates students to fill such vacancies.
+- (1) Except as otherwise provided for herein, no student shall hold an office or position as student volunteer under this resolution who: 1) is not enrolled in at least six units of course work; 2) is not in good standing; or 3) has completed (90 degree applicable units). - a) For the purpose of definition, "Good Standing" shall be interpreted to mean that the student has attained at least a 2.0 grade point average for all course work attempted and during the last semester of attendance last academic term (fall, spring, summer, winter). - b) Under unique circumstances these requirements may be dismissed and put on probation by the ASG President with the approval from the majority of the Senate. - c) Upon the request of the person not meeting academic requirements, they may request the President for a hearing from the Senate to dismiss and be put on probation for the purpose to continue their activities/participation. - (2) Except as otherwise provided for herein, nothing in this resolution shall prohibit a Senate Member from holding any office authorized herein. - (3) Notices of vacancy for every office authorized under this resolution shall be posted ten (10) days before the President of the Association nominates students to fill such vacancies.
 The Association shall provide a form on which students may petition for appointment to offices under this resolution.
 Except as otherwise provided for herein, all members of the Association shall be eligible for appointment. - (4) No students shall take office under this resolution until the appointment has been confirmed by the Senate.
-Except as otherwise provided for herein, all appointees under this resolution shall serve at the pleasure of the President. - (5) Every student appointed to an office under this resolution shall receive a "Certificate of Appointment" signed by the President of the Association. - (6) The office of the President shall be vacated automatically on the last scheduled Senate meeting of the Spring Semester of each year; all other offices authorized herein shall be vacated automatically on the last scheduled Senate meeting of the Spring Semester of each year. - (7) The Senate may authorize a salary to any officer appointed under this resolution. - (8) If a Senate Member misses three regularly scheduled Senate or planning meetings during a semester, (not including shared governance committee meetings) the Associated Students Government shall hold an attendance hearing.
+Except as otherwise provided for herein, all appointees under this resolution shall serve at the pleasure of the President. - (5) Every student appointed to an office under this resolution shall receive a "Certificate of Appointment" signed by the President of the Association. - (6) The office of the President shall be vacated automatically on the last scheduled Senate meeting of the Spring Semester of each year; all other offices authorized herein shall be vacated automatically on the last scheduled Senate meeting of the Spring Semester of each year. - (7) The Senate may authorize a salary to any officer appointed under this resolution.

+- (8) If a Senate Member misses three regularly scheduled Senate or planning meetings during a semester, (not including shared governance committee meetings) the Associated Students Government shall hold an attendance hearing.
+If a student volunteer misses regular scheduled meetings during a semester (not including shared governance committee meetings) the ASG shall hold an attendance hearing.
 Following the hearing, the Senate shall meet to recall a vote to determine the membership of the senator in questions. - a.
 All Senate members are required to attend or assist at least three quarters of the events or activities per semester.

-- (9) Any student who meets the unit requirements to hold an elected or appointed office at the time the student is elected or appointed shall be allowed to complete that term of office even though the student's total units may exceed the limit. - (10) No student may serve as Associated Students Government President for more than one term, unless the student assumed the position of President in the absence or disqualification of the President. - (11) No student may hold the office of Senate Member during more than two Senates. - (a) A student who has held the office of President may not serve on the Senate, unless the assumed the position in the absence or disqualification of the President.
+All student volunteers are required to attend or assist at least of the events or activities per semester. - (9) Any student who meets the unit requirements to hold an elected or appointed office at the time the student is elected or appointed shall be allowed to complete that term of office even though the student's total units may exceed the limit. - (10) No student may serve as Associated Students Government President for more than one term, unless the student assumed the position of President in the absence or disqualification of the President. - (11) No student may hold the office of Senate Member during more than two Senates. - (a) A student who has held the office of President may not serve on the Senate, unless the assumed the position in the absence or disqualification of the President.